-But, training is essential and it must be consistent; especially with the females.
+But, training is essential, and it must be consistent, especially with the females.
 They are more apt toward domineering behavior that can get out of control if not kept in check.
 Males also tend to be more independent and will avoid listening to owners if not trained and socialized correctly.

 The Boerboel, or South African Mastiff, is a farming dog from South Africa.
 Farming there is much different than in the United States.
-They face very intense predators, vicious intruders and other extreme dangers, like weather.
+They face very intense predators, vicious intruders, and other extreme dangers, like the weather.
 These huge dogs have a hunting instinct and an instinctual need to protect, making them one of the most fierce guard dogs.

 The Perfect Family Guard Dog

-They are perfect for children and will guard the entire family, property and other animals.
+They are perfect for children and will guard the entire family, property, and other animals.
 Because of their farming background, they easily get along with most other pets.
 With proper socialization and training, they’ll do well under any condition.

 Boerboels are famous for having an even-keeled temperament.
 But they do not trust strangers and will not take a bribe from them, so you must introduce Boerboels to visitors and friends to avoid mishaps.
 They’re loveable and playful but can shift between being energetic and lazy.
-When a moment danger arises, they are right there to protect and serve.
+When a moment of danger arises, they are right there to protect and serve.

 Although temperaments can vary, Akitas make great family guard dogs and constant companions.
 They’re at the top of the list when it comes to loyalty and defending their pack.
 Akitas originate from the mountains of Japan and often fought alongside Samurai warriors.

 Akitas have a perfect shape with a beautiful coat.
-They are sharp, smart, accurate and very aware of themselves, their pack and their surroundings.
+They are sharp, smart, accurate, and very aware of themselves, their pack, and their surroundings.
 Akitas aren’t prone to incessant barking and are often very clean and quiet, like cats.
-So, when they do bark, something’s amiss and you should pay attention.
+So, when they do bark, something’s amiss, and you should pay attention.